romainringenbach/romainringenbach.github.io/now.markdown

 layout: page
 title: "What I'm doing now"
 permalink: /now/
-description: "Hi, I'm Romain Ringenbach, and this is what I'm doing now"
+description: "Hi, I'm Romain Ringenbach, and this is what I'm doing now."
 ---

 I'm now living in France, focusing on these things: